dwrpayne/VCPU/readme.md

 Philosophy
 ----------

-* VCPU is unclocked, but the Update() functions are called in such a way that "leading edge" of the data flow is propagated around the chip.
+* VCPU is unclocked, but the `Update()` functions are called in such a way to propagate the "leading edge" of the data around the chip.
-* Update() is always called unconditionally by all `Component`s.
-Conditionally updating subcomponents based on the state of `Wire`s is cheating.
+* Update() is always called unconditionally by every `Component`.
+Conditionally updating subcomponents based on the state of a `Wire` is cheating.
 Those decisions must be implemented in "hardware".

 Feature Set
 ------------